Talks over Hout Bay taxi war | Weekend Argus

 Western Cape chairperson of Santaco, Achmat Dyson, said leaders from Cata and Codeta had agreed to a ceasefire in order to negotiate a settlement.
 “We need to instil a culture of resolving conflicts around the table and not through violence,” he said.

-Asked whether there would be a drive to encourage members to discuss gun safety, Dyson said it was not a matter he could comment on as it was not in his control.
+Asked whether there would be a drive to encourage members to discuss gun safety, Dyson said it was not a matter he could comment on as it was not in his control.@WeekendArgus

 Weekend Argus